 Because I was adamant about using my breadmaker for this, I had to make a few adjustments to the recipe.
 I didn’t notice that the recipe uses a lot more yeast relative to the flour (which was really silly in retrospect, but ah well that’s how we learn), so after letting the Dough cycle run its full course, my dough literally looked like foam.
 While I managed to save the dough by adding more flour, the bread turned out heavy and had a strong yeasty taste.
 At this point, I still didn’t realize that the cause was my overproofing the dough.
 I instead blamed it on the plain flour I used, and switched to bread flour for my second attempt.

 While the dough was a lot less wet this time around, and the bread was a lot fluffier, the yeasty flavor remained.
 Finally it dawned on me that I was using the same amount of yeast but a little more than half of the flour compared to my roti paung recipe.
 Since the whole point of using a ton of yeast is to cut down prep time, I must have been letting the dough sit for far too long.
-I then realized my normal breadmaker Dough cycle isn’t suitable for this recipe, so I used the Pasta Dough setting instead, letting the machine do just the kneading without resting the dough.
+I then realized waiting for my normal breadmaker Dough cycle to fully finish isn’t suitable for this recipe, so I simply let the machine do just the kneading and took it out right after, without resting the dough.
 True enough, this dough rises so fast, the earlier rolls doubled in size by the time I finished working on the last few.